Freeze-in Production of Non-Abelian Millicharged Vector Dark Matter: Abstract

 \section{Abstract}

-We present the first predictive realization of vector freeze-in dark matter from a hidden non-Abelian gauge sector, spontaneously broken to a residual $U(1)$ with a massless dark photon mediator.
-A massive dark vector particle-antiparticle pair acquires small millicharges via a dimension-five kinetic mixing operator that induces a dimension-four mixing term with effective coefficient $\epsilon$, and interacts through the hidden gauge coupling $g_D$, linking it weakly to the Standard Model.
-Solving the relic abundance with a two-temperature Boltzmann evolution including plasmon decays, we find that $\epsilon, g_D \sim 10^{-7}$ reproduce the observed density while satisfying astrophysical and cosmological bounds.
-This minimal framework links non-Abelian vector dynamics, long-range dark forces, and dark matter, and can be testable with upcoming sub-GeV dark matter direct-detection experiments.
+We present the first predictive realization, to our knowledge, of vector freeze-in dark matter from a hidden non-Abelian \(SU(2)\) gauge sector spontaneously broken by a Higgs triplet to a residual $U(1)$ symmetry with a massless dark photon mediator.
+A massive dark vector particle-antiparticle pair acquires small millicharges through a dimension-4 kinetic-mixing term with an induced coefficient $\epsilon$, generated by an effective dimension-5 operator involved the Higgs triplet.
+The dark sector interactions are governed by the hidden gauge coupling $g_D$, providing a weak connection to the Standard Model to realize the freeze-in dark matter production mechanism.
+Solving the two-temperature Boltzmann evolution including plasmon decay, we find a wide region of parameter space consistent with the observed relic abundance while satisfying astrophysical and cosmological constraints.
+This minimal framework connects non-Abelian vector dynamics with long-range dark forces and may be probed by upcoming sub-GeV dark matter direct-detection experiments.